Aging in Place Remodeling: Expert Guidance on Home Modifications That Protect Independence

 If entering or leaving a home requires navigating steps, independence becomes conditional.

-From an expert standpoint, safe entry access is job number one because it:
+From an expert standpoint, safe entry access is often job number one because it:

 - Reduces fall risk immediately